coderzaman/Mathematics-For-Machine-Learning/README.md

 * **Google Colab:** For writing code and keeping interactive `.ipynb` notes.
 * **Custom Visuals:** Hand-drawn and generated diagrams for a better intuition of complex math concepts.

----

-*My foundation in Mathematics for AI is now rock solid.
-Ready to dive deep into core Machine Learning algorithms!*

----